subrata-dey7/usa-regional-sales-analysis/README.md

 - 5️⃣ **Align inventory and campaigns** with clear seasonal demand peaks (May–June, Q4).

 - 6️⃣ **Use data correlations** to refine pricing strategies and forecast revenue–profit trends more accurately.

+## **📜 License:**

+This project is open source and free to use for educational purposes.

+🎉🎉 Thank you for checking out the - “USA Regional Sales Analysis” project !!!